-Working together we have launched a national Language Festival, during November 2013, to provide a platform for schools, Higher Education Institutions, students, policy makers and businesses from across the UK to discuss, debate and explore the academic, cultural and economic benefits of language learning.
+We launched a national Language Festival during November 2013 to provide a platform for schools, Higher Education Institutions, students, policy makers and businesses from across the UK to discuss, debate and explore the academic, cultural and economic benefits of language learning.

 BA-AHRC Collaboration on LBAS

 The British Academy, together with the Arts and Humanities Research Council is supporting the UK’s 5 LBAS (language based area studies) centres.
 The Academy is providing financial contributions of £100k per annum for the four years covered by the Delivery Plan for 2011-15, towards the costs of the Language Based Area Studies Development Funding.
 The funding will be used to offer development through three main pathways: business internships and placements; policy internships and placements; and research exchange programmes.